zentralpro/JNUC2020_Slides_ExtraLinks/README.md

 OpenID Connect servers have a discovery mechanism for OAuth 2.0 endpoints, this present the claims supported, and gives indications of other OpenID Connect features used.

-The Discovery URL details will looks as displayed in this example:
+The Discovery URL details may look as outlined in this example:
 `https://login.microsoftonline.com/5905dcf2-2873-4dfb-87fc-c8165db8cf4c/v2.0/.well-known/openid-configuration`

 ```json